Local Shipping within US, Canada, EU and Australia

 July 28, 2025 4 min read

-Aquasoils are now standard in many planted tank setups, but there is very little, if any, information available on how to maintain aquasoil substrates over the long term.
-Many aquarists that do only short term setups for photographs or social media content will treat aquasoil as being maintenance free.
-However, proper maintenance of the aquasoil substrate has a large impact on algae, and health of plants in the long term.
+Aquasoils are now standard in many planted tank setups, but very little information exists on how to maintain them long term.
+Many aquarists who create short-term setups for photographs or social media treat aquasoil as maintenance-free.
+However, proper substrate maintenance has a significant impact on algae control and plant health over time.

 Aquasoil maintenance is key in higher light tanks to avoid algae and for tanks attempting to propagate more difficult plant species.
-It is also important for aquarists that want to reuse the same aquasoil substrate over the longer term horizon.
+It is also important for aquarists that to maximize the effectiveness of aquasoil substrates.

 Good substrate maintenance allows planted tanks to grow well long term.
 The aquarium above has substrate that is 1.5 years old.

 Example of a tank with a lot of organic detritus.
-Delicate plants will not grow well here, regardless of the tank parameters, and this is an invitation to algae in the long run.
+Delicate plants will not grow well here, and this is an invitation to algae in higher light tanks.

-This outcome is counter to the expectations of many aquarists.
 Low tech aficionados romanticize the idea of organic detritus contributing nutrients to the substrate layer over time, similar to a farmer fertilizing his field with manure.
 In reality, fish waste is not an effective way to fertilize plants in the aquarium.
-It does not have a complete nutrient profile and neither does it integrate well into the substrate layer - but it does trigger algae easily in higher light setups.
+It does not have a complete nutrient profile and neither does it integrate well into the substrate layer.

-In higher light tanks (150 umols of PAR and above), it makes a critical difference in algae outcomes.
+In higher light tanks (150 umols of PAR and above) organic detritus makes a critical difference in algae outcomes.
 The accumulation of organic detritus is one of the key factors plaguing people with persistent Black beard algae (BBA) problems.

 Removing organic debris on the substrate surface can be done together with the weekly water change.
 This is done by hovering a siphon over the substrate surface while using a turkey baster to scrape up surface debris.
 For weekly cleaning you should aim to disturb no more than the top 1cm or so of aquasoil.
 We call this Water Change the 2Hr Way.